Connections-Business-Directory/Connections/README.md

 * I18N: Update MO files.
 * OTHER: Remove several blank lines.
 * DEV: Fix some minor code alignment issues in cnSettingsAPI.

-### 8.5.16 06/03/2016 ###
-* NEW: Introduce the `cn_entry_action_back_atts` filter.
-* TWEAK: Remove the on_click event handler attached to the back to directory link.
-* TWEAK: Pass the `home_id` and `force_home` shortcode options when creating the back to directory link.
-* TWEAK: Refactor cnTemplateParts::entryAction_Back method to introduce the `cn_entry_action_back_atts` filter.
-* TWEAK: Override the parseCSV core class to implement BOM stripping in the load_data() method.
-* TWEAK: Remove PHP4 style constructor in the Browser library.
-* BUG: Correct query bug in cnRetrieve::entries when querying entries by radius.
-* BUG: Add missing EOL when CN_MULTISITE_ENABLED is TRUE.
-* OTHER: Remove stray extra spaces.
-* DEV: phpDoc fixes.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)